wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 = When will floating toolbars be available? =

-[Hupso Share Buttons](http://www.hupso.com/share/) provide other button types icluding flaoting toolbars.
+[Hupso Share Buttons](http://www.hupso.com/share/) provide other button types including floating toolbars.
 We plan to implement those in next versions of this plugin.

+= Why is featured post image not used as thumbnail with Facebook on new posts? =

+Please wait up to 24 hours for Facebook to fetch the new thumbnail.
+After that it should work.

+= Found a bug?
+Have a suggestion? =

+Please send bug reports and suggestion using [this feedback form](http://www.hupso.com/share/feedback/).

 == Screenshots ==

-1. Share Toolbar and Share Button on the same page (demo)
+1. Share Toolbar and Counters on the same page (demo)
+2. Counters (Twitter Tweet, Facebook Like, Google +1, Linkedin Share)
-2. Share Toolbar (big)
+3. Share Toolbar (big)
-2. Share Buttons with drop down menu (icons and service names)
+4. Share Buttons with drop down menu (icons and service names)
-3. Share Buttons with drop down menu (icons only)
+5. Share Buttons with drop down menu (icons only)
-4. Settings in Wordpress Administration (with real-time button preview)
+6. Settings in Wordpress Administration (with real-time button preview)

 == Changelog ==

+= 3.0 =
+* New button type: Counters (support for Facebook Like, Facebook Send, Twitter Tweet, Google +1, Linkedin Share)
+* Featured post image (post thumbnail) is now used as Facebook thumbnail when sharing to Facebook
+* Fix for empty excerpts

 = 2.3 =
 * Fixed diplay of excerpts (post summaries)